Long Run Growth- Pessimistic vs Optimistic

 As Malthus explained natural checks like floods, droughts and wars will decrease the population and that would decrease the gap between the available resources and the population.
 Another method that can be used to balance the food supply and population growth is by using preventative methods.
 In preventative methods the population growth is controlled through family planning, late marriages etc. (Persson, 2010)

-Apart from Malthus theory, Ester Boserup has also presented a theory named Boserup theory which is also called as the theory of agricultural intensification that describes about the population.
+Apart from Malthus’s theory, Ester Boserup has also presented a theory named Boserup theory which is also called the theory of agricultural intensification that describes the population.

 Boserup theory can be viewed as having an opposite concept to Malthus theory.

-The main difference of Boserup theory from Malthus theory was that Ester paid attention to the effect of the advancement of the technology.
-According to Boserup, the population growth would encourage the increment of food supply through the technology.
+The main difference between the Boserup theory from Malthus theory was that Ester paid attention to the effect of the advancement of technology.
+According to Boserup, the population growth would encourage the increment of the food supply through technology.

-Even though Ester Boserup was right about that the technology will increase the supply of food there is a limit to the extent at which the increment can happen.
-And also Ester did not take the immigration and emigration in to the count.
-And in relation to Malthus theory, it has several limitations too.
+Even though Ester Boserup was right that the technology will increase the supply of food there is a limit to the extent to which the increment can happen.
+And also Ester did not take immigration and emigration into the count.
+And in relation to Malthus’s theory, it has several limitations too.
 Malthus only paid attention to the fact that when the population grows the need for food also grows.

 If there is no advanced technology people would have to solely depend only on what nature provides.
 That makes Malthus’ view a more acceptable one.

 However, there are different views on the relationship between population growth and economic growth.
-If Malthus was right in future with the population growth there will be a scarcity in the resources resulting scarcity in food supply.
+If Malthus was right in the future with the population growth there will be a scarcity in the resources resulting in scarcity in the food supply.
 There we find the importance of the term sustainability.

-With the population growth and with the economic growth the resources has reached to a condition where overusing happens, therefore Malthus theory will proved to be true in long run.
-Outstripping of resources could do a drastic damage in future if the sustainability is not practiced in long run growth.
-The accessibility for usable fresh water is becoming scarce and already people in some continents and also in some countries facing this problem.
-Even though with the technology this problem can be addressed, but to the extent at which it can be addressed has limitations.
-But through sustainability this problem can be addressed successfully.
+With the population growth and with the economic growth the resources have reached a condition where overusing happens, therefore Malthus theory will be proved to be true in long run.
+Outstripping of resources could do drastic damage in future if the sustainability is not practiced in long-run growth.
+The accessibility for usable freshwater is becoming scarce and already people in some continents and also in some countries facing this problem.
+Even though with technology, this problem can be addressed, but the extent to which it can be addressed has limitations.
+But through sustainability, this problem can be addressed successfully.

-Human activities are encouraged to see the long term consequences of their activities instead of thinking about the short term future Even today, arguments be seen on whether there is a positive or negative effect on the long run economic growth.
-The improvement in education, equality in opportunities, and also having good life standard plays very important roles in achieving sustainability in development.
+Human activities are encouraged to see the long-term consequences of their activities instead of thinking about the short-term future Even today, arguments are seen on whether there is a positive or negative effect on the long run economic growth.
+The improvement in education, equality in opportunities, and also having a good life standard play very important roles in achieving sustainability in development.